 Keep a bit more length on top for this style that borrows inspiration from different eras.
 Slicked back hairstyles suggest a man that gets business done.
-The shaved sides tell you that he still parties on the weekend.
-Opt for a length that’s quite short and (as with most shaved side styles) be sure to make regular trips to the barber.
+The disconnected undercut tells you that he still parties on the weekend.
+Opt for a length that’s quite short, and (as with most shaved side styles) be sure to make regular trips to the barber.
 This is one hairstyle that can benefit from some extra product.
-The wet look works best, so go for a medium-hold gel or pomade.
+The wet look works best, so use a medium-hold gel or pomade.

 This one’s an option for those guys who don’t want anything too long on top.
-The shorter length on top also gives you license to shave down to a shorter length on the sides.
-The short slicked back hairstyle works best with hair gel or pomade.
+The shorter length on top also gives you a license to shave down to a bald fade on the sides.
+The slicked back works best when styled with hair gel or pomade.

 The undercut is as popular right now as ever.
 The classic version of this style offers a safer option for those guys who want to avoid some of the most extreme looks in this guide.
 It’s a straightforward and versatile haircut to style, needing just a little product.
 Products with a matte finish look best, especially for those with finer hair.

 6. Slick Back with Mid Fade and Hair Design

 This hairstyle combines a mid fade, cool hair design, and slick back.
 To pull this look off, you’ll want to grow your hair a little longer.
 The taper sides make for a less jarring transition to the length up top.
 Choose a product with a matte finish for a modern take on this style.